SamyPesse/tv.js/raspberrypi/README.md

 ## 11. Update TV.js

-If you want the latest version of TV.js to run on you Rapsberry Pi, just run :
+If you want the latest version of TV.js to run on you Raspberry Pi, just run :

 	sudo /etc/init.d/tvjs.sh update